-Graph 1 - Cumulative Employment Floorspace Built in the Primary Growth Area space delivered over the last five monitoring period's means that future delivery requirements will increase, and in turn, will be more difficult to achieve.
+Whilst the amount of employment floor-space delivered over this monitoring period is an improvement in comparison to the previous four periods, the overall low level of new floorspace delivered over the last five monitoring period's means that future delivery requirements will increase, and in turn, will be more difficult to achieve.
 Consequently, there is less certainty over whether the employment floor-space targets for 2021 could be met.